cloud-design-dev/ibmcloud-classic-no-os-terraform/README.md

 # Example Roll Your Own VMware on Classic

-The following code creates the following resources:
+This code will create the following resources:

  - New Public and Private VLANs for BM and Virtual instances
  - Bare Metal hosts with NO_OS (VMware will be loaded via IPMI ISO)